tankh99/tp/docs/UserGuide.md

 Format: `editp PATIENT_ID [n/NAME] [p/PHONE] [e/EMAIL] [a/AFFLIATED_WITH]…​`

-* Edits the patient at the specified `addp_ID`.
-The index refers to the index number shown in the displayed patient list.
+* Edits the patient at the specified `PATIENT_ID`.
+The index refers to the unique identifier number shown in the displayed patient list.
 The index **must be a positive integer** 1, 2, 3, …​
+> Tip: Please take note that 0 is not a valid patient identifier.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the patient will be removed; i.e. adding of tags is not cumulative.